Joint Economics-Statistics Major

 COMPUTER SCIENCE: One of the following:

-- W1004 Intro to Computer Programming in Java
+- W1004 Introduction to Computer Science and Programming in Java

-- W1005 Intro to Computer Programming in Fortran
+- W1005 Introduction to Computer Science and Programming in MATLAB

 Students who declared PRIOR to Spring 2014: